Leading the Way: Tocqueville Society

 Scott and Dawn Bradley moved to the Mankato area in 2010 and began their involvement with Greater Mankato Area United Way as a way to give back to the community and support the programs that are so critical to the area.
 As donors, they value the yearly evaluations of the partner agencies and the mentoring that United Way does with the partner agencies to ensure that donor dollars are invested to efficiently support the programs, making United Way the perfect vehicle to distribute donor funds.

 Tim grew up just outside Mankato on his family’s farm and is active in the community both here in Mankato and across the Twin Cities.
-His involvement with United Way started almost 20 years ago through the workplace giving program at General Mills where he led the New Hire
+His involvement with United Way started more than 20 years ago through the workplace giving program at General Mills where he led the New

-& Emerging Leader Campaigns.
-That engagement with the Emerging Leaders program provided him a hands-on understanding of some of the critical needs in the community and allowed him to build connections across organizations.
-Tim continues to volunteer and support the community through various nonprofits as he splits his time between Mankato and Maple Grove.
+Hire & Emerging Leader Campaigns.
+That engagement with the Emerging Leaders program provided him a hands-on understanding of some of the critical needs in the community, allowed him to build connections across organizations, and see the amazing impact United Way has on our communities.
+Tim continues to volunteer and support the community through various nonprofits as he splits his time between the Twin Cities and Mankato.

-Nick and Kaitlyn Kaus were recently married and have been active in Greater Mankato Area United Way for several years.
+Nick and Kaitlyn Kaus have been active in Greater Mankato Area United Way for several years.
 They both believe that giving back to the community provides invaluable opportunities in improving mental health, education and overall quality of life.
 Their goal is to promote awareness of the value in donating to Greater Mankato Area United Way for generations to come.

 Brad & Teresa Pratt